wrench-project/wrench/doc/wrench_101.md

 Class wrench::OneTaskAtATimeWMS, which is  part of this example simulator, is implemented using the [WRENCH Developer API](../developer/annotated.html).
 See the [wrench 102](@ref wrench-102) page for information on how to implement a WMS with WRENCH.
+The code above passes the list of compute services (1st argument) and the list of storage services (2nd argument) to the WMS constructor.
+The 3rd argument specifies that the WMS should run on host `WMSHost`.

-The previously created workflow is then associated to the WMS as:
+The previously created workflow is then associated to the WMS:

 ~~~~~~~~~~~~~{.cpp}
 wms->addWorkflow(&workflow);